CMSgov/bluebutton-site-static/index.md

 ## Support

-The Blue Button API Google Group is where developers can ask questions, find answers, leave feedback and share experiences using the Blue Button API.
+The Blue Button 2.0 Google Group is where developers can ask questions, find answers, leave feedback and share experiences using the API.
 [Visit the Blue Button Google Group.](https://groups.google.com/forum/#!forum/developer-group-for-cms-blue-button-api)